Nilakantha Das: Headmaster of Satyabadi School (1911–1918)

-Satyabadi school strived to become a center in the harmonious development of a child's personality.
-It was soon regarded as a man-making factory, many famous persons of Odisha being products of this school.
-Children from all castes and socio-economic levels lived, dined and studied together in the school, long before Mahatma Gandhi's crusade against untouchability.
-It angered the orthodox Brahmins of the area who set fire to and burnt the school.
-Undaunted, Nilakantha held the school, from next day, in the open area of the surrounding Bakula Bana.
-Later a brick building was constructed for it.
-It also became a high school, initially affiliated with Calcutta University to hold its first matriculation exam in 1914.
-Nilakantha left the headmaster position in 1918, but was associated with the school till 1920.
-During that period he also participated in many relief efforts.
-The years from 1911 to 1921 is known as the “Satyabadi Era” of Odisha.
+The school admitted students regardless of caste or economic background, and children of different backgrounds lived and studied together on campus.
+This drew opposition from some orthodox Brahmins in the area, who burned the school building.
+Classes subsequently continued outdoors in the surrounding Bakula Bana until a brick building was constructed.
+The school was affiliated with Calcutta University and held its first matriculation examination in 1914.
+The period from 1911 to 1921 is referred to as the "Satyabadi Era" in Odia cultural history.
+Nilakantha Das left the headmaster position in 1918 and remained associated with the school until 1920.

-Satyabadi School attracted many outstanding visitors, Sir Ashutosh Mukherji, the Vice Chancellor of Calcutta University, being one of them.
-He was extremely impressed with Nilakantha's knowledge and asked him to join as the professor of ‘Oriya and Comparative Philosophy’ at the Presidency College.
-With Gopabandhu's advice, he reluctantly left the school for Calcutta in September 1920, planning to return to the school in two years.
-But he quit the professorship only after three months to join the Indian Independence movement as well as to work on uniting the Odia speaking regions, scattered in different British Presidencies, into one independent state.
+Sir Ashutosh Mukherji, Vice Chancellor of Calcutta University, visited the school and subsequently offered Nilakantha Das a position as professor of Oriya and Comparative Philosophy at Presidency College.
+He took up the post in September 1920 but left after three months to participate in the Indian independence movement and in efforts to unite Odia-speaking regions into a single province.

-It is well known that once Madhusudan Das told Gopabandhu on Satayabadi School, “Gopabandhu, you have created a Nalanda here.” and Gopabandhu promptly replied “Not I, Nilakantha!”

-The Legislator and Litterateur (1921-1964)
+The legislator and litterateur (1921–1964)

-After leaving the professorship at Calcutta University, Nilakantha started his work in Sambalpur in January, 1921.
+After leaving the professorship at Calcutta University, Nilakantha started his work in Sambalpur in January 1921.
 Under the leadership of Gopabandhu, he aimed to observe the conditions of local people, encourage their spirits, and help and unite them in various ways.
-He stayed in Sambalpur for nine months, helped dealing with an outbreak of cholera there, and published a magazine called “Seba” (Service).
+He stayed in Sambalpur for nine months, helped dealing with an outbreak of cholera there, and published a magazine called "Seba" (Service).
 He established a very good High school there with the help and cooperation of many prominent local leaders.
 Moreover, Nilakantha led grass-root efforts to bring other bicchinna or annexed Odia speaking regions in Bihar with frequent trips to those areas as well.

 Gopabandhu Das soon realized the lack of strong Odia representation in Delhi Central Legislative Assembly to champion Odia causes.
 On his advice, Nilakantha contested and was elected to the Central Assembly from Odisha in 1924, with three main objectives: